shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Automaticode.md

 All changes are saved automatically.

-C# code files have .cs extension but it is hidden.
+C# code files have .cs extension, but it is hidden.
 Yellow background if the file is open in the code editor.

 Deleted files and folders are moved to the Recycle Bin if possible.
 To restore a file or folder, find it there and restore; then find in File Explorer and drag and drop to the Files panel.